proxmox/proxmox-datacenter-manager/docs/views.rst

 Views
 =====

-Views allow you to add a interactive view on a selected set of resources.
+Views allow you to add an interactive view on a selected set of resources.

 Resource Selection
 ------------------

-The resource selction is controlled with a include-exclude filter system.
+The resource selection is controlled by an include-exclude filter system.

 You define what resources to consider for including which then get passed through an exclude list to single specific types out again.

-This way you can for example easily configure to include all virtual machine resources, but then exclude any such VM that resides on a specific remote.
+This way you can, for example, easily configure to include all virtual machine resources, but then exclude any such VM that resides on a specific remote.

 Filter Types